-Name o Name of Meeting:
+Name o of Meeting:

-Meeting g Date:
+Meetin g Date:

-Item Nu ımber:
+Item N umber:

 Subjec t:

-I, the u ndersigned, hereby declare the following interest:
+l, the u ndersigned, hereby declare the following interest:

 Pecuniary:

 Take no part in the consideration and voting and be out of sight of the meeting.

 Non-Pecuniary - Significant Interest:

-Take no part in the consideration and voting and be out of sight of the meeting.
+Take no part in the consideration and voting and be out of sight or meeting. ight of the

-Non-Pecuniary - Less than Significant Interest:
+Non-Pecuniary - Less than Significant Interest: i

 May participate in consideration and voting.

-For the reason that:
+For the e reason that:

-Name: Name: Date:
+Name: Date:

-Signed Signed:
+Signed :

 Please submit to the Governance Support Officer at the Council Meeting.